(Stephen’s favorite colors are dark green, fire orange, and plum purple)

 In the spring plants know to start growing because of the temperature of the soil.
 Most plants look for a temperature of about 55° F. The best time to take the temperature of your soil is early in the morning, because that is when it is the coldest.

 Air temperature is also important.
 Plants grow slower when it is cold and faster when it is warm.
-Living in the desert, I’ve noticed that some plants stop or slow down their growth when the air temperature gets above the 90° F. Warm-season vegetables like zucchini grow best between 60° and 80° F. Cool-season vegetables like lettuce and spinach grow best between 50° and 70° F.
+Living in the desert, I’ve noticed that some plants stop or slow down their growth when the air temperature gets above the 90° F. Warm-season vegetables like zucchini and okra grow best between 60° and 80° F. Cool-season vegetables like lettuce and spinach grow best between 50° and 70° F.

 Over crowding your plants causes competition for nutrients and will stunt their growth.
 If the roots and foliage don’t have room to grow, it will stress out the plant and prevent healthy growth.
 Be sure to read the planting instructions of your seed packets for spacing.